 - Add the milk and heavy cream; stir to combine.

 - Puree half of the soup in a blender and add it back to the soup; stir to combine.
 Note: Puree in batches, if needed.
+Never fill the blender more than half full.
 Be very careful, as steam will build up in the container.
-Use a clean kitchen towel or oven mitt to protect your hands, and hold down the lid to prevent it from coming off and spewing out hot liquid.
-Never fill the blender more than half full, and always follow the manufacturer's instructions and safety guidelines for blending hot foods in your specific blender.
+Remove the center cap in the lid, if there is one, to allow steam to escape.
+Cover the lid and hole with a clean folded kitchen towel (and use oven mitt to protect your hand), and hold down the lid while blending to prevent it from coming off and spewing out hot liquid.
+Always follow the manufacturer's instructions and safety guidelines for blending hot foods in your specific blender.

 - Over low heat, add the 2 cups of cheese and stir until it has melted and the soup is heated through.
 Taste and adjust the seasonings, if needed.